scala/scala/README.md

   - `partest` runs partest tests (accepts options, try `partest --help`)
   - `publishLocal` publishes a distribution locally (can be used as `scalaVersion` in other sbt projects)
-    - Optionally `set baseVersionSuffix := "abcd123-SNAPSHOT"`
+    - Optionally `set baseVersionSuffix := "-bin-abcd123-SNAPSHOT"`
       where `abcd123` is the git hash of the revision being published.
-You can also use something custom like `"mypatch"`.
-This changes the version number from `2.12.0-SNAPSHOT` to something more stable (`2.12.0-abcd123-SNAPSHOT`).
+You can also use something custom like `"-bin-mypatch"`.
+This changes the version number from `2.12.2-SNAPSHOT` to something more stable (`2.12.2-bin-abcd123-SNAPSHOT`).
+    - Note that the `-bin` string marks the version binary compatible.
+Using it in sbt will cause the `scalaBinaryVersion` to be `2.12`.
+If the version is not binary compatible, we recommend using `-pre`, e.g., `2.13.0-pre-abcd123-SNAPSHOT`.
     - Optionally `set publishArtifact in (Compile, packageDoc) in ThisBuild := false` to skip generating / publishing API docs (speeds up the process).